dndg/FinderOptaMultithreadingTutorial/content.md

 }
 ```

-Notice how this piece of code also creates a volatile variable that the second
+Note how this code declares a volatile variable that the second thread will
-thread will update on behalf of the main `loop()`, which will instead transmit
+update on behalf of the main `loop()`, which will instead transmit its value as
-its value as we will see later.
-Finally, at the end of the `setup()` we also
+we will see later.
+Finally, at the end of the `setup()` we also read the
-read the stopwatch using the `millis()` function and we store its current value
+stopwatch using the `millis()` function and we store its current value in a
-in a variable.
+variable.

 #### Reading from the Finder 7M in a thread